FINCA helps Hondurans living in poverty access financial services to improve the quality of life for themselves and their families.

 Facts about Honduras

-Over 60 percent Hondurans live below the national poverty line, and the country’s per capita income is one of the lowest in Latin America.
-Poverty rates are especially high among rural and indigenous people and in the south, west, and along the eastern border.
+Honduras is one of the poorest countries in Central America.
+About two-thirds of the population lives below the national poverty line.
+Poverty rates are especially high among rural and indigenous people and in the south, west and along the eastern border.
 Poverty in Honduras is compounded by the constant threat of natural disasters – hurricanes and floods – as well as land erosion.